EducationShinyAppTeam/rLocker/README.md

 2. Your application is running in an environment that supports [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS);
-    otherwise api requests will be blocked.
+    otherwise API requests will be blocked.
 Requests made from `localhost` / `127.0.0.1` / RStudio’s `runApp()` are often blocked for this reason.
 3. You are given consent by the application user(s) to collect activity